3TUSK/Temp-l10n/README.md

 # Temp_LocalizationFile

 #### Introduction
-This is just a repository where can put some localization files,especially for the language files that no more appropriate place for them.
+This is just a repository where can put some localization files, especially for the language files

+1.that no more appropriate place for them.

+2.that needs edited frequently

 Technically this repository is only for Minecraft mods.